manzaigit/manzaigit.github.io/datascience.md

 - Data pipeline
 - [AI](/datascience/ai)

+Always start small and iterate.
+Write to CSV files, save your outputs
+Write test cases

 After all, machine learning only plays a small part

 AI Transformation Playbook How to lead your company into the AI era - Landing AI